MarioPacadi/HopeTrackerBot/README.md

 Prefix is configurable via `COMMAND_PREFIX` (defaults to `!`).
 Examples below use `!`.

 - `!register` — Register yourself and initialize trait values.
-- `!unregister` — Unregister yourself (removes your user and values).
+- `!unregister` — Unregister yourself.
-- `!values` — Show your current trait values.
+- `!values` — Show your trait values.
 - `!showvalues` — Show table members and their values.
 - `!addusertable @User` — Admin only.
 Add a user to the values table.
 - `!removeusertable @User` — Admin only.
 Remove a user from the values table.